 - Make sure that the accessory is perpendicular to the direction the sensor is going to move.
 For example, if your window moves up and down, the accessory should be horizontal.
 If your window moves left and right, the accessory should be vertical.

-- Make sure that the accessory and the sensor are close together, but not touching.
+- When the door or window is closed, make sure that the accessory and the sensor are close together, but not touching.
 They should be at least an inch apart, but no more than three inches apart.

 - Make sure that both the accessory and the sensor are installed so that the logos on both pieces face the same direction.
 For example, if you can read the "Notion" logo on the sensor, then you should be able to see the "N" on the accessory from the same spot.